Baptistou/JLC/README.md

         << std::endl;
 }
 ```

 ```
 Hello Github !
 ```

-In hope that you will love JLC, you will find more information and code examples in the [wiki](https://github.com/Baptistou/JLC/wiki).
+In hope that you will love JLC, you will find more information and code examples in the [wiki].
 Good reading !

 JLC is still under construction !
 Keep in touch !